anu-plenty25/anu-plenty25/README.md

 - 👋 Hi, I’m Anuoluwapo Ogunrinde
 - 👀 I’m interested in Machine Learning
 - 🌱 I’m currently learning modeling algorithms
-- 💞️ I’m looking to collaborate Machine Learning
+- 💞️ I’m looking to collaborate on Machine Learning
 - 📫 you can reach me at anuoluwapoelizabeth73@gmail.com or +2347066085576

 <!---